University Law College, Bangalore University: Student activities

-Outside the classroom, there are a rich variety of student interest groups which allow students to pursue every possible interest.
-The student initiative at ULC is its greatest strength and a spirit of collaboration reigns throughout a student's stay at ULC.
-Although originally students from urban and rural parts of Karnataka looked at ULC to pursue the study of law, today students come from every region of the country and several foreign countries as well.

 NSS

 The National Service Scheme is an Indian government-sponsored programme under the Department of Youth Affairs and Sports of the Government of India.
 ULC established a NSS unit in 2008, with about a hundred student-volunteers.
 The NSS unit at ULC has been actively involved in many social service activities in rural areas and has organized blood donation camps.
 NSS volunteers have also contributed towards the eco-friendly theme of the new campus by enriching the greenery in the campus with many plants.

 Dr Sathish Gowda N, Associate Professor, served actively as NSS Programme Officer since 2008.
 Currently, Associate Professor Dr Chandrakanti L is the NSS Programme Officer at ULC.

 All India Moot Court Competition

 The annual national level moot court competition hosted by ULC is the flagship activity of the student body, the Society of Mooters.
 The competition attracts participants from law colleges all across the country.
 The justices of the High Court of Karnataka preside over the finals of the moot court competition.
 The twenty seventh edition of the All India Moot Court Competition of ULC will be held in June 2023.